OF THE ASSOCIATION OF TOWNS AWARDED THE EUROPE PRIZE

 The Presidium shall comprise:

-1) representatives of the city currently presiding in the Association;
+1) the city currently presiding in the Association;

-2) representatives of the city currently vice-presiding in the Association;
+2) two cities currently vice-presiding in the Association;

-3) representatives of the city to have presided in the Association in the previous period;
+3) the city to have presided in the Association in the previous period;

 Article 11.
 Presidium Powers

 The Presidium shall take any and all measures, initiatives or decisions that it deems necessary to achieve the goals of the Association.
 In particular, it can:

 1) organize conferences, courses, seminars. colloquia and other events;